 1. Share your company’s safety vision and show that the issue is important to management

-2. Make important contacts easy to find
+2. Make emergency contacts easy to find

 3. Share site- or team-specific safety messages

-Local safety vision, local key policies, goals and measures—personalize content in order to limit the information employees receive and show them what's currently relevant to them.
-An advanced employee app like Staffbase will allow you to define user groups and provide targeted content.
+Share your local safety vision, local key policies, goals and measures—and target content in order to limit the information employees receive and show them what's currently relevant to them.
+An advanced employee app like Staffbase will allow you to define user groups and provide them with relevant content.That

 Download the full guide to continue learning how you can boost your safety culture with an employee app.